 Arizona Psychology Board Attorney

-The Arizona Board of Psychologist Examiners is protects and promotes the welfare of the people of Arizona.
+The Arizona Board of Psychologist Examiners protects and promotes the welfare of the people of Arizona it does not protect licensees of the Board.
 They do this by ensuring each person who holds a license as a psychology professional in the State of Arizona is able to practice safely.
 This means the Arizona Board of Psychologist Examiners has the authority to discipline the license of any psychology professional.
 Chelle Law’s Arizona Psychology Board Attorney’s have represented over 1,000 health care professionals before Arizona licensing boards.
 Our attorney’s have the experience to help psychology professionals with all Arizona Board of Psychologist Examiners matters.
 Psychology professionals we assist with Arizona Board of Psychologist Examiners issues include:

 - Behavior analysts

 Who can file a complaint against a psychology professional?
 Patients, health care facilities, other professionals, among others.
 When the AZ Board of Psychologist Examiners receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the Complaint isn’t dismissed).
 After this happens, the psychology professional receives notice and the board assigns an investigator to the case.
 Please note, having an attorney during this step can be crucial for psychology professionals.
 This is because they must submit a response, interview with the investigator while also possibly appearing at a Arizona Board of Psychologist Examiners Meeting.
 We can assist Arizona Medical Board licensees with:

 Applicants to the Arizona Board of Psychologist Examiners with a criminal history or previous discipline by the Arizona Board of Psychologist Examiners (or any other Board) may be subject to denial of their application for licensure.
 Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Board.